-Whether you want to become more valuable to your employer, pursue a career in academia, or satisfy your own professional development goals, consider the Chemical and Biomolecular Engineering graduate program at The University of Akron.
+Whether you want to become more valuable to your employer, pursue a career in academia, or satisfy your own professional development goals, consider graduate programs offered by the Department of Chemical, Biomolecular, and Corrosion Engineering graduate program at The University of Akron.

 Area of specialization for graduate students include corrosion science and engineering, (bio)engineered and nanoscale systems, environmental engineering, interfacial engineering, chemical reaction engineering, catalysis, and molecular simulations.
 Faculty engineer the molecules, materials, devices, and systems for solving chemical engineering problems and beyond in energy, health, and sustainability industries.

 THE GRADUATE DEGREES